Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Efficient Derivative-Informed Learning

 When estimating the derivative loss by discretizing the input and output spaces using a uniform grid, we may represent the finite-dimensional input and output spaces $\cX_{\delta}^{\Lambda}$ and $\cY^{\Lambda}$ using orthonormal bases $\{\psi^{\Lambda}_k\}_{k=1}^{d_{a}|\Lambda|}$ and $\{\phi^{\Lambda}_i\}_{j=1}^{d_{u}|\Lambda|}$, respectively.
 They define the \textit{discretized Jacobian} $\mathbf{J}^\Lambda:\cX\to \mathbb{R}^{d_{a}|\Lambda|\times d_{u}|\Lambda|}$:

 Similarly, we have $\widetilde{\mathbf{J}}_w^\Lambda:\cX\to \mathbb{R}^{d_{a}|\Lambda|\times d_{u}|\Lambda|}$ for the discretized Jacobian of the FNO.
 The derivative loss is thus given by

 In terms of both memory and evaluation costs (see \Cref{table:cost_full}), each discretized Jacobian vector product is similar to a forward pass.
 Consequently, estimating the derivative-loss requires $\cO(|\Lambda|^2 \log (|\Lambda|)$ computation and $\cO (|\Lambda|^2)$ memory costs, while each output loss estimate requires $\cO(|\Lambda| \log (|\Lambda|)$ computation and $\cO (|\Lambda|)$ memory costs.
-Estimating and backpropagating on the derivative loss creates a memory and computation bottleneck that needs to be removed for efficient DIFNO training.
+Estimating and backpropagating through the derivative loss creates a memory and computational bottleneck that must be removed for efficient DIFNO training.